 A nepotistic mentality was initiated by Whitney herself (a noted sculptor) whose work was placed in 7 Biennials during the first decade.
-Between 1932 and 1969, painter, Isabel Bishop participated in 43 Annuals and Biennials, including an astonishing arc of 31 consecutive years; Paul Cadmus appeared 37 times, and Adolph Gottlieb, 32, with both artists enjoying consecutive 16 year runs; Edward Hopper was selected on 29 occasions; Charles Sheeler and Stuart Davis, 27 a-piece; Robert Motherwell, 25; Georgia O’Keeffe, 21; Philip Guston, 20; Willem de Kooning was honored 18 times—Elaine de Kooning, just once, in 1961; and Louise Bourgeois, 18.
+Between 1932 and 1969, painter, Isabel Bishop participated in 43 Annuals and Biennials, including a jaw-dropping arc of 31 consecutive years; Paul Cadmus appeared 37 times, and Adolph Gottlieb, 32, with both artists enjoying successive showings for 16 years; Edward Hopper was selected on 29 occasions; Charles Sheeler and Stuart Davis, 27 a-piece; Robert Motherwell, 25; Georgia O’Keeffe, 21; Philip Guston, 20; Willem de Kooning was honored 18 times—Elaine de Kooning, just once, in 1961; and Louise Bourgeois, 18.
 Ellsworth Kelly, Jasper Johns, Frank Stella, and dozens of other well known artists received multiple invitations.
 Jackson Pollock and Mark Rothko seem under-endowed with 9 showings each; while Roy Lichtenstein, and the ego that was formerly Richard Serra, were veritable outcasts, at only 7 outings.

 These impressive numbers propelled certain artists into the canon, and from them was hung the inaccurate story of twentieth century American art.
 They occupied hundreds of Biennial slots over the decades that could have been shared more equitably.
-No matter how much smaller the pool of artists was, how unknown or inaccessible regional scenes were, or how important New York was becoming, no artists were so vital as to justify such intense feting.
 But the Whitney wasn’t concerned with being a museum of American art, it only needed to be a museum of some American art.
 It functioned as a factory for the production of American art stars to rival Europe’s icons.
-Whether those artists epitomized the truth and scope of life and art in the United States—race, sexuality, gender, class—was of little interest to facilitators.
-The irony of the Whitney Museum of American Art, is that it ignores entirely most American art.
-Each era or movement was funneled through a predestined set of practitioners—usually straight, white males—who constituted the minimal number of figureheads required to secure the museum’s narrative control.
+Whether those artists epitomized the truth and scope of life and art in the United States—race, sexuality, gender, class—was of little interest.
+Each era or movement was funneled through a predestined set of practitioners—usually straight, white males—who emerged as the figureheads required to secure the museum’s narrative control.

 But by the very next Biennial in 1977, curators (themselves often retained for a petrifying number of years) were reverting to previous exhibitors—John Baldessari, Richard Serra, Chuck Close.
 It was also the first year of corporate sponsorship.
 Could there have been a connection?
 Director, Tom Armstrong, wrote in the catalog that “Artists who received extensive public attention in the 1960s are not in the exhibition.”
-He must’ve been unaware that one participant, Agnes Martin, had been in three consecutive Biennials from 1963 to 1967.
+He must have been unaware that one participant, Agnes Martin, was in three consecutive Biennials from 1963 to 1967.

 The Biennial continued to modify in the late 1980s, with a greater rotation of lesser known artists.
 But the addiction to its darlings continued, with Mike Kelley, Robert Gober, and other perennials cropping up multiple times between the early 1990s and the early 2010s.
 Only with the most recent Biennials does the Whitney seem to have thrown off the yoke of hero-worship, breathed more deeply, and exhaled more of what America looks like.
 Though it’s too soon to know if this will become a consistent approach.

 The Biennial is still riven by a schizophrenic sense of what its role ought to be, contending everything while terrified to define anything.
 In 2010, artists provided “diverse responses to the anxiety and optimism characteristic of this moment.”
-On the choices of the 2014 curators, Donna de Salvo, then senior curator, dithered that there was “little overlap in the artists they have selected and yet there is common ground.”
+On the choices of the 2014 curators, Donna de Salvo, then senior curator, hedged that there was “little overlap in the artists they have selected and yet there is common ground.”
 And the 2019 Biennial took “the pulse of the contemporary artistic moment.”
-They should have called 911.
+Someone should have called an ambulance.

-An understanding of art in America isn’t possible while the Whitney Biennial exists as it does, because by highlighting, it obscures; its corrupting nebula is too massive, bending the larger field of vision through its limited predilections; the often meagre quality is insulated by a shroud of New York glamor; it is lavished with disproportionate, undeserved critical attention that is spun into aesthetic authority; and it proffers public appeal, but transacts in elitist disdain and surgically extracted currencies.
+An understanding art in America isn’t possible while the Whitney Biennial exists as it does because by highlighting, it obscures; it bends the larger field of vision through its limited predilections; the often meagre quality is insulated by a shroud of New York glitz; it is lavished with disproportionate critical attention that it spins into aesthetic authority; and it proffers public appeal, but transacts in elitist disdain.
 An infinitesimal fraction of artists in America (around 3600) have been featured since 1932.
 A small percentage of them became known.
-If the vast majority of this tiny minority received only fleeting consideration, perhaps it isn’t artists, but the Whitney Museum that is the principle beneficiary of its own Biennial.
+If the vast majority of this tiny minority received only fleeting consideration, then it isn’t artists, but the Whitney Museum that is the principle beneficiary of its own show.

-Time has bestowed a patina of jurisdiction upon the Biennial that fixes, if not belief in its assertions, then at least acquiescence.
-But its methods, and outcomes are incongruous to a digital age when artists don’t need to live in the biggest urban centers, to find opportunity; and when art scenes throughout America are more suited to agitation, ingenuity, and sustainability than the metropolis.
+Time has bestowed a patina of jurisdiction upon the Biennial that compels acquiescence to its assertions—if not belief.
+But its methods, and outcomes are incongruous to a digital age when artists don’t need to live in the biggest urban centers to find opportunity; and when local art scenes throughout America are more suited to agitation, ingenuity, and sustainability than the metropolis.
 If the Biennial must persist, move it out of New York, and into the America that it is supposed to reflect.
-The Biennial can’t expect to retain its mantle, while headquartered in the least creatively viable, most parochial city in the country.
+The Biennial can’t expect to retain its mantle, while headquartered in the most expensive, least creatively viable, most parochial city in the country.

-Each edition could travel to different constituencies that the Biennial has never paid attention to.
+Each edition could travel to regions that the Biennial has never heeded.
 And if the Whitney Museum of American Art itself were to relocate to a more just home, in Alabama, Maryland, or Kentucky, it might begin to attain the integrity that its name suggests.
 Can’t be done?
-It already has.
-Otherwise, the Biennial will continue to perpetuate the most sclerotic aspects of an unseeing apparatus, and an irresponsible, fraudulent construction of art history, rotted by dismissal and prejudice.
+It already has, at the Crystal Bridges Museum of American Art, in Arkansas.
+Otherwise, the Biennial will continue to perpetuate the most sclerotic aspects of an unseeing apparatus, and an irresponsible construction of art history.

 Imagine that the Whitney Biennial no longer existed.
-Ultimately, its absence would cause no lasting deficit to anyone.
-However inclusive the Biennial becomes, the schism it has fomented between a chosen few, and the relegated masses cannot—due to its inherent partisanship, and consolidation of power—be overcome.
-If those dynamics were divested, into expansive new engagements; more agile, experimental platforms; and redistributed resources and investment, allied with authentic outreach to encourage a more democratized national framework; then the Whitney Biennial’s demise wouldn’t be cause for dismay, but optimism.
+Its absence would cause no lasting deficit to anyone.
+However inclusive the Biennial becomes, the schism it symbolizes between a chosen few, and the creative masses cannot be overcome; it is a fundamentally outdated model.
+But if the Biennial’s jealous consolidation of power were devolved into more agile initiatives, experimental platforms, and redistributed resources, to foster a truly democratized national framework; then the Whitney Biennial’s demise wouldn’t be cause for dismay, but optimism.